Appointment Information

 (a) Complex Problem:

-Sometimes the ailment the patient presents with requires more than 10 minutes.
-If you think you have a difficult problem, or perhaps a new psychological symptom, e.g. depression, please ask a receptionist for a 20 minute appointment.
+Sometimes the ailment the patient presents with requires more than 15 minutes.
+If you think you have a difficult problem, or perhaps a new psychological symptom, e.g. depression, please ask a receptionist for a double appointment.

 (b) One Problem – One Appointment: